 When the attribute fileName is specified, the string refers to an external file containing image data.
 The mapping from the string to the file is specified for some URIs in section 13.2.3.
-The supported file formats include PNG, BMP and JPEG, other supported file formats are unspecified.
+The supported file formats include PNG, BMP, JPEG, and SVG.